 The NCS also provides benefits incidence data on the percentage of workers with access to and participating in employer provided benefit plans.
 The survey covers a broad range of benefits including holidays and vacations, sick leave, health and life insurance, and retirement plans.
 Details of employer-provided health and retirement plan provisions are also provided.

-Over the year, compensation rose 2.6 percent, wages and salaries rose 2.5 percent, and benefits rose 2.5 percent.
+Compensation costs for civilian workers increased 0.7 percent, seasonally adjusted, from March 2021 to June 2021.
+Over the year, total compensation rose 2.9 percent, wages and salaries rose 3.2 percent, and benefit costs rose 2.2 percent.

 Subscribe to the BLS News Service — receive National Compensation Survey news releases and other major economic indicators by e-mail.